Vamsicse/DailyCodingProblemSolutions/README.md

 Let's represent an integer in a linked list format by having each node represent a digit in the number.
 The nodes make up the number in reversed order.

-For example, the following linked list:
+For example,

 `1 -> 2 -> 3 -> 4 -> 5`
 is the number `54321`.

-Given two linked lists in this format, return their sum in the same linked list format.
+Given two lists in this format, return their sum in the same linked list format.

 For example, given